ipleiria-robotics/3DMoBot-ros2-workspace/README.md

     ```
 - build the workspace
     ```
-    # cd to the root of your workspace first!
-    export MAKEFLAGS=-j6 # Can be ignored if you have a lot of RAM (>16GB) colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release
+    cd ../.. # cd to the root of your workspace export MAKEFLAGS=-j6 # Can be ignored if you have a lot of RAM (>16GB) colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release
     source ./install/local_setup.bash